 - Must develop and assess a SEEMP for each ship, which must comply with Regulation.

 - Must collect data during the reporting period and submit to the Administration or any organization duly authorized the aggregated values within three months after the end of each calendar year (via electronic communication).

 - Must keep on board the Statement of Compliance proving the compliance with IMO-DCS

 Administration or any organization duly authorized

-- Assess ship’s SEEMP according to regulations;
+- Assess the ship’s SEEMP according to regulations;

 - Issue a Statement of Compliance;